PeterNaydenov/dt-toolbox/README.md

 // Where ->
 // name: string.
 Name of the dt-line;
 // flatData:  object or array of primitive types;
 // breadcrumbs: string.
-Bredcrumbs description of the current dt-line;
+Bredcrumbs description(identifier) of the current dt-line;
 // edges: string[].
-List of breadcrumbs of the related dt-lines;
+List of breadcrumbs of the related dt-lines(children);
 ```

 This data-description is easy to read, saved, or transfered.

+DT-model can become a storage for multiple data blocks - `data-segments`.
+Each data-segment can be extracted but also can be queried and modeled together with other data-segments in a way to create a new dt-object.

+Concept `state` - A specific shape of DT-model where all primitive states are stored in 'root' object and the other states as separated data-segments.
+Root data-segment is a flat object (single row without edges).

+There is a library [@peter.naydenov/dt-queries](https://github.com/PeterNaydenov/dt-queries) that contains query functions that can be useful with data manipulation:
+- splitSegments: Splits a solid data into multiple data-segments;
+- joinSegments : Consolidate multiple data-segments in a single solid data;
+- updateState  : Updates the state with new data.
+Takes only declared data-segments and root data properties;

 ## Installation